 Where: SF State Downtown Campus, 835 Market Street, 5th Floor, San Francisco, CA 94103

-There is a 10% discount for multiple attendee registration and corporate or individual sponsorships are available.
-Contact Orlando Harris, Executive Director of Business Development and Marketing at 415-817-4321 or firstname.lastname@example.org for more information on how to register multiple attendees or to coordinate a sponsorship.
+Corporate or individual sponsorships are available.
+Contact Orlando Harris, Executive Director of Business Development and Marketing at 415-817-4321 or email@example.com for more information on how to coordinate a sponsorship.

 Hosted at San Francisco State University's premier downtown graduate business education campus at Market St. and Powell, in the heart of the vibrant international business community.
 The April workshop is for Chief E&C Officers, CFOs, COOs, CIOs, HR Directors, SENIOR OPERATIONS MANAGERS and their STAFF.
 Lunch reception opening, three afternoon topic sessions with E&C professionals, and a closing panel on E&C careers with select graduate and undergraduate students of SF State.